pragmasoft-pl/pragmasoft-pl.github.io/_posts/2018-10-10-sonarqube-3-crushing-jon-skeets-code.md

 In [the previous article][prev] we managed to setup a SonarQube server, configured .NET projects and ran the analysis.
 Now it's time to look at the results.
 This will help us get familiar with SonarQube visualizations and capabilities.

 *Note!
-Code taken for the analysis is a snapshot of [Jon's Skeet's repository][gh-repo].
+Code taken for analysis is a snapshot of [Jon's Skeet's repository][gh-repo].
 At the time of reading this it may got changed.
 It doesn't diminish the benefits though as SonarQube features are stable over time.
 So is code by Jon Skeet.*

 *Note!
 All analysis results are available for public access [here][cloud-results] under my SonarCloud account.
 It's a great opportunity to play around with SonarQube with real data.*